binaryage/totalspaces-web/faq.md

 Use this command at the command line:

-defaults write com.binaryage.TotalSpaces transitionSpeed 110
+defaults write com.binaryage.TotalSpaces transitionSpeed 115

 then restart TotalSpaces.

-The normal preferences slider goes to 100, but 130 is the hard limit, do not set it higher - anyway you won't even see the transitions at that speed.
+The normal preferences slider goes to 110, but 130 is the hard limit; do not set it higher - anyway you won't even see the transitions at that speed.

 Note that there is a small built in delay after you press the hotkey that is unavoidable with transitions - they take a little time to set up.